ServicesCounseling tailored for you.

 Cognitive Behavioral Therapy for Insomnia

 I have had initial and advanced training in CBT-I at the University of Pennyslvania, one of the world leaders in implementation and research.
-I currently work at the Minnesota Regional Sleep Disorders Clinic at Hennepin County Medical Center treating insomnia and related disorders.
+I currently work at the Minnesota Regional Sleep Disorders Clinic at Hennepin Healthcare treating insomnia and related disorders.
+I have received additional training through the Society of Behavioral Sleep Medicine and am a member of the Society of Behavioral Sleep Medicine and the Minnesota Sleep Society.

 CBT-I is extremely well supported by research as an effective treatment for insomnia, and is, in the long term, more effective than sedative hypnotic medication (Morin et al, 1999).
 On average, CBT-I improves patients’ sleep about 50% by the end of treatment with additional gains after completing treatment (Morin, 1994; Murtagh, 1995, Smith et al., 2002).
 Treatment usually requires 5-8 sessions over two to three months.
-Initial sessions last 60-90 minutes and later sessions last 30 minutes.
+Initial and follow up sessions last 50 minutes.
 Research supports the strong effectiveness of this treatment for people with a wide range of medical and psychiatric conditions.

 General Psychology Services